 The device is a bit bigger than a mini PC, but it is also more powerful and has more ports (e.g. 2 x Ethernet).

 Intel NUC Boards is a 4″ x 4″ board with a soldered on-processor.
 You can purchase boards independently of the kit and customize them based on your needs.
-It comes with i3, i5, and i7 processors with up to 4.80 GHz and a 12M cache.
+It has i3, i5, and i7 processors with up to 4.80 GHz and a 12M cache.
 It supports up to 64 GB DDR4, M.2 and 2.5″ drive, and much more.
 Windows 10 and Windows 11 are supported OSs.

 Currently, Intel offers 8 different models, and the most powerful NUC board is Intel® NUC 11 Pro Board NUC11TNBi7.